-I quickly realized that the “former school teacher” that wrote this was merely writing a subjective opinion piece, that included no actual facts or evidenced based studies.
+I soon realized that the “former” school teacher that wrote this was merely writing a subjective opinion piece.
+Which included no actual facts or evidenced based studies.
 She wrote this from the outside looking in, with no personal or professional experience from within a homeschool community.
 The little experience she has had with homeschoolers are the ones that were not successful with homeschooling and ended up in the school system.
 She then uses this rare unsuccessful homeschooler to hold as a standard to measure by.

 Niedospial wrote “Socialization requires that children consistently work with people they’re not used to working with.
 It’s about discussing things with people who have a different opinion and challenging preconceived notions.
 It’s about having to do a group project with people who don’t necessarily work the same way as you do, to collaborate on ideas and grow as a thinker.”
 Well here is one (of many) experiences I had as a public school student.